Sunloid/DockerCompose-K8S-Techdome/Docs/Setup-guide.md

 apt install -y kubelet kubeadm kubectl kubeadm init
 ```
+Make sure to run these commands one by one.
 You can create more instances and add more nodes into the cluster but that is optional.

 ## Infrastructure Setup